dstackai/dstack/docs/docs/index.md

 # What is dstack?

-`dstack` is a lightweight alternative to Kubernetes built for AI.
-It simplifies container orchestration for AI across in the cloud and on-prem, accelerating the development, training, and deployment of AI models at any scale.
+`dstack` is a streamlined alternative to Kubernetes, specifically designed for AI.
+It simplifies container orchestration for AI workloads both in the cloud and on-prem, speeding up the development, training, and deployment of AI models.

-`dstack` supports [on-prem](concepts/fleets.md#on-prem) servers and natively integrates with a variety of [providers](../providers.md).
+`dstack` is easy to use with any cloud providers as well as on-prem servers.

 #### Accelerators